homekube/homekube/docs/dashboard.md

 ```

-**Congrats** The dashboard is up and running and exposed as a service !!
+**Congrats !!** The dashboard is up and running and exposed as a service !!

 ![](../images/dashboard.png)